The Regulatory Burden

 All of that data is subject to protection from multiple data privacy laws, not to mention the cybersecurity and quality standards that impact this industry.
 Examples include:

-Thus, organizations in the hospitality industry must be prepared, with a robust compliance and risk management program in order to meet their regulatory compliance requirements.
+Thus, organizations in the hospitality industry must be prepared, with a robust compliance and risk management program in order to meet their cybersecurity and regulatory compliance requirements.

 Manage Compliance and Risk with Confidence and Ease

-While many smaller organizations begin managing compliance through manual efforts and legacy tools and spreadsheets, this is not sustainable long term.
+While many smaller organizations begin managing compliance and risk through manual efforts and legacy tools and spreadsheets, this is not sustainable long term.

-The Reciprocity® ZenGRC® platform is a compliance management system that leverages automation, universal control mapping, and real-time monitoring to streamline data governance, risk management, and compliance requirements for hospitality companies.
+ZenGRC is a risk and compliance management solution that leverages automation functionality, universal control mapping and real-time monitoring to streamline data governance, risk management, and compliance requirements for hospitality companies.